 Student Health Service

-San Francisco State University Student Health Services provides accessible and low–cost quality health care to all SF State students.
+San Francisco State University Student Health Services provides accessible and low–cost quality health care to all San Francisco State students.
 Our goal is to help students develop the skills and knowledge to manage their health.

-Staff includes board-certified physicians and nurse practitioners, psychiatrists, pharmacists, registered nurses, a nutritionist, an athletic trainer, an X-ray technologist, and laboratory and clinical support staff.
+Staff includes board-certified physicians and nurse practitioners, psychiatrists, pharmacists, registered nurses, a nutritionist, an athletic trainer, an X-ray technologist, medical assistants, laboratory, and clinical support staff.

 SHS adheres to the CSU Policy of the Board of Trustees on Student Health Services (Executive Order 943) and is accredited by the Accreditation Association for Ambulatory Health Care (AAAHC).

 Monday, Tuesday, Thursday, and Friday: 8:30 a.m. – 4:45 p.m.

 Lunch: 12:00 p.m. – 1:00 p.m. (no appointments)

 Student Health Services is closed on official University holidays.
 A Nurse Advice Line is available for medical advice when the Student Health Center is closed.

 - To cancel appointments online